spytheman/php-parallel-downloader/README.md

+#ParallelDownloader
-ParallelDownloader - A PHP class to download many urls in parallel using different http proxies.
+A PHP class to download many urls in parallel using different http proxies.
+See the test_real_with_public_proxies_and_urls.php file for an example invokation.

 --------------